Glossary of Laser Eye Surgery Terms

 CLEAR LENS EXCHANGE / PRESBYOPIC LENS EXCHANGE

-The Clear Lens Exchange procedure is very similar to a cataract operation and involves replacing the human lens with an artificial intraocular implant (IOL).
+The Clear Lens Exchange procedure is very similar to a cataract operation and involves replacing the human lens with an artificial intraocular lens implant (IOL).
 The lens is bespoke and calculated to the patient’s exact prescription to provide optimum vision.
 In presbyopic lens exchange, the surgeon implants a specialist multifocal lens.
 This type of surgery is ideal for patients aged 45 and over who require a different prescription for both their reading and distance vision.

 Like any elective surgery, laser eye surgery is not 100% risk free.
 During and after treatment patients may feel uncomfortable, experience tenderness, grittiness, glare around lights at night (halos), droopy eye lids, slight double vision or loss of best visual sharpness.
 These effects reduce gradually and rarely persist in the long term.
-The quality and experience of the surgeons at AVC mean that the clinic has a very low complication rate.
+The quality and experience of the eye surgeons at AVC mean that the clinic has a very low complication rate.

 Conjunctivitis is redness and soreness (inflammation) of the conjunctiva which is the clear covering of the white of the eye and inside of the eye lids.
 This comes on relatively quickly and lasts for a fairly short time.
 Conjunctivitis may clear on its own but often needs treatment (eye drops).
 Conjunctivitis needs to be resolved before surgery.

 Contrast sensitivity is the ability to see differences in contrast between objects or parts of objects.
 Reduced contrast sensitivity is a possible side effect of laser vision correction and is particularly troublesome in poor light conditions.
-Wavefront technology reduces the change in contrast sensitivity and in some cases can actually improve it.
+Wavefront laser eye surgery technology reduces the change in contrast sensitivity and in some cases can actually improve it.

 The cornea is the transparent front part of the eye that covers the iris, pupil, and anterior chamber, providing most of the eye’s optical power.
 Because there are no blood vessels in the cornea, it is clear and has a shiny surface.

-During the LASIK procedure the superficial layer of the cornea needs to be lifted to reveal the lower corneal layers which are then shaped by the laser.
+During the LASIK laser eye surgery procedure the superficial layer of the cornea needs to be lifted to reveal the lower corneal layers which are then shaped by the laser.
 This is done by creating a thin corneal flap which is hinged at a pre-determined point on the cornea.
 Once the cornea has been treated with the laser the flap is then replaced and a contact lens placed on the eye to protect it whilst it heals.
 The corneal flap can be created either by a miniature blade called a microkeratome or a specialised femtosecond laser.

-Corneal thickness is one of the main factors that the surgeon will take into account when determining a patient’s suitability for laser treatment.
-During laser treatment the cornea is slightly thinned so the surgeon needs to ensure that it is thick enough to withstand the procedure.
+Corneal thickness is one of the main factors that the eye surgeon will take into account when determining a patient’s suitability for laser eye treatment.
+During laser surgery the cornea is slightly thinned so the surgeon needs to ensure that it is thick enough to withstand the procedure.
 The thickness of the cornea is measured prior to surgery at the initial assessment using a device known as a pachymeter.